 - Legibly record thoughts for written assignments and tests.

-- Legibly record/document evaluations, patient care notes, and referrals, etc. in standard medical charts in hospital/clinical settings in a timely manner and consistent with the acceptable norms of clinical settings.
+- Legibly record/document evaluations, patient care notes, and referrals, etc. in standard medical charts in hospital/clinical settings in a timely manner and consistent with the acceptable norms of clinical practice.

-- Detect changes in an individual’s muscle tone, skin quality, joint play, kinesthesia, and temperature to gather accurate objective examination information in a timely manner and sense that individual’s response to environmental changes and treatment.
+- Detect changes in an individual’s muscle tone, skin quality, joint play, kinesthesia, heart rate, respiratory rate, blood pressure, pulse oximetry, and temperature to gather accurate objective examination information in a timely manner and sense that individual’s response to environmental changes and treatment.